 All my plans are individualised but there are some foods that everyone should limit as much as possible while working with me because they don’t bring any nutritional value needed to improve health.
 In fact, these can sabotage any efforts to feel better or lose weight, and that can go on for years.
-If you are unable to give them up or at least reduce their intake, your addiction may be rooted in emotions, unstable blood glucose, yeast overgrowth or poor neurotransmitter status.
+If you are unable to give them up or at least reduce their intake, your addiction may be rooted in addiction, emotions, unstable blood glucose, yeast overgrowth or poor neurotransmitter status, e.g. low serotonin or dopamine.
 For example, everyone knows that sugar is bad and yet it can be so difficult to give it up.
 One of the reasons is that sugar and starchy foods are more addictive than cocaine.
 People with dopamine imbalances are prone to addictions which includes sugar addiction.
 The short term effects of sugar help them feel normal: have better energy, a clearer mind, no headaches, etc. But in the long run - the brain cries out for help from all the sugar and junk.
 The minute you fill your diet with nutritious foods, the body will not crave as much sugar or junk foods anymore.

 I recommend avoiding or at least reducing the intake of the following foods: